AbGh2011/Flower_Classification/README.md

 - Data Augmentation: Enhances model generalization with rotations and flips.
 - Evaluation: Tracks accuracy, recall, and precision metrics.
 - Visualization: Displays predictions with class labels on test images.
+- Class Weight: Using Class Weight to solve class imbalance problem.

 This project was a comprehensive learning journey in building, training, and optimizing a CNN model from scratch.